-With Blue collar skills in high demand, here we’ve shared a few trends to check:
+With Blue-collar skills in high demand, here we’ve shared a few trends to check:

 Are you searching for the most profitable Blue Collar Jobs and making a new career soon?

 We’ve put together a list of eight top-paying Blue-collar positions to help you find the right job.
 This list is based on data from the Bureau of Labor Statistics.

-Let’s first define what Blue collar jobs are.
+Let’s first define what Blue-collar jobs are.

-What are Blue collar jobs?
+What are Blue-collar jobs?

-Many people don’t know the exact meaning of Blue collar jobs yet.
+Many people don’t know the exact meaning of Blue-collar jobs yet.

 Blue-collar work involves manual labor, which is physical work that requires your hands and muscles.

-Dark Blue uniforms were popular among workers who worked in physically demanding jobs during the 1900s.
+Dark Blue uniforms were popular among workers who worked physically demanding jobs during the 1900s.
 These darker Blue fabrics were less prone to dirt and didn’t require daily washing.

-This is how the name “Blue -collar” was born.
+It is how the name “Blue -collar” was born.

 Because white-collar workers work more on their thinking and knowledge than their physical labor, they are sometimes called knowledge workers.

 In the past, you could tell the difference between a Blue -collar and a white-collar job by the workplace attire.
 White-collar workers wore crisp white shirts, which is entirely different from Blue-collar employees.

 Let’s take an in-depth look at eight top Blue-collar positions and the expected earnings.

 To be a boilermaker in India, you must do an apprenticeship in welding and fabrication engineering.
-It consumes around four years of training time, and after completion of this time period, you go for trade tests.
+It consumes around four years of training time, and after completion of this period, you go for trade tests.
 That’s the time when you’re tested for competence.

 In India, the average boilermaker apprentice’s gross salary is 5,96,923 INR, and the equivalent hourly rate is 287 INR.
 Besides that, they earn an average bonus of 22,265 INR.
-Based on SalaryExpert’s data, the salary potential for Boilermaker Apprentice is estimated to increase 68 % over 5 years.
+Based on Salary Expert’s data, the salary potential for Boilermaker Apprentice is estimated to increase 68 % over five years.

 You have the opportunity to move up in your career as an electrician and become a supervisor or start your own company.
 This job may involve overtime, night, and weekend shifts.

 Anyone working as an Electrician in India, on average, earns around 15,200 INR per month.
-In 2021, the salaries range from 8,060 INR (minimum) to 23,100 INR (maximum).
+In 2021, the salaries ranged from 8,060 INR (minimum) to 23,100 INR (maximum).
 This average monthly salary figure includes transport, housing, and other benefits.

 Plumbers install and maintain plumbing and fittings in commercial and residential properties.
 They are responsible for planning and testing systems, performing repairs to plumbing, reading plans, and selecting materials.

-What is the average salary of a Government plumber?
+What is the Average Salary of a Government Plumber?

-Police officers can choose to work in many different areas.
 Police officers can be detectives, CID agents, or patrol officers.
 Federal wildlife officers are also options.

 You will have to pass background checks besides taking mental and physical exams.
-You may need a college diploma or high school qualification, depending on where you live.
-Once you are granted to join the police force, you will be enrolled in a training program.
+In addition, you may need a college diploma or high school qualification, depending on where you live.
+Once they grant you to join the police force, they will enroll you in a training program.

 These workers must be able to use different controls, operate locomotives, manage speed, implement automation, and track performance.

-The hours can belong, and it is possible to travel overnight.
+The hours can be long, and it is possible to travel overnight.

 The average pay scale in India for a Locomotive Engineer is 600,000 INR.